devicemagic/forms_api_docs/doc/api/dispatch.md

 items | integer |  Allow the client to request a custom number of items per page.
 Defaults to 100 page | integer | Allow the client to request specific page for item results.
 Defaults to 1

-The above request, with `your_api_token` in the `Authorization` header, will return a success status and all Authors with webform access

 **Example JSON response body:**

 ```json